deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 For code examples, see `here <#tabular-checks>`__

-All of these checks appear in the `deepchecks interactive demo <https://checks-demo.deepchecks.com>`__, where you can insert corruption into the data and see the check at work.
+All of these checks appear also in the `deepchecks interactive demo <https://checks-demo.deepchecks.com>`__, where you can insert corruption into the data and see the checks at work.

 Computer Vision Data
 --------------------